Electricity Trust of South Australia: Contribution to South Australia's post-war growth

 ETSA participated in the post-war growth and industrialisation of the South Australian economy, including providing modern and reliable power for regional areas.
 As a vertically-integrated generator, distributor and retailer of electricity, ETSA was responsible for the development of new energy sources.
 Coal was mined at Telford Cut near Leigh Creek.

 ETSA expanded the electricity distribution network to areas where there was previously no supply, or only low voltage (32 volt) supply generated locally.
 By the end of the Playford era, South Australia had one of the cheapest and most efficient electricity networks in the world.
 The same low price for electricity was charged in Mount Gambier as it was at the point of production at Torrens Island.

-Following the deregulation of the State's electricity market from 1 January 2003, AGL's electricity prices increased by an average 23.7%.
+Following the deregulation of the state's electricity market from 1 January 2003, AGL's electricity prices increased by an average 23.7%.
 This continued as a political sore point for both the Labor and Liberal Parties in South Australia: with the Liberals having enacted privatisation, then the Rann government approving the price increases.
 Further price increases followed, and by 1 July 2017 led to South Australia having the highest electricity prices in the world.
+With the closure of South Australia’s coal plants there was a rapid increase in solar and wind energy, backed by large-scale batteries.
+As this penetration of renewables has started to flow through to generation prices, South Australia now has more competitive retail pricing.